Ph.D., Planning, Massachusetts Institute of Technology

 Engineering, Aeronautics Technological Institute

-Jose A. Puppim de Oliveira is a Senior Research Fellow at the United Nations University (UNU-IAS) in Japan.
-His research and policy interests concentrate in the area of political economy of sustainable development, particularly global environmental change.
-He is especially interested in researching patterns of governance, institution building and policy implementation at different levels, looking at how global policies are translated into local policy implementation.
-He develops different kinds of policy-oriented empirical research, undertaking quantitative and qualitative analyses of governance involving diverse groups of actors (e.g., different levels of governments, international organizations, NGOs, SMEs, industries), economic sectors, regions of the world and scales (e.g., international, national and local).
-His experience includes research, training and teaching activities in Brazil, Argentina, Ecuador, Uruguay, USA, Japan, Germany, Spain, Portugal, United Kingdom, India, China, Indonesia, Ghana and Angola.
+Jose A. Puppim de Oliveira is a senior research fellow at the United Nations University (UNU-IAS) in Tokyo, Japan.
+He was also assistant director of the Institute of Advanced Studies (UNU-IAS) in Yokohama between 2009 and 2014.
+His research is multi and interdisciplinary involving applied social sciences and their links with the natural sciences and engineering.
+His academic expertise cuts across different fields including planning, environmental policy, development studies, business and society, public administration, urban studies and governance.
+His recent research and policy interests concentrate broadly in the area of political economy of sustainable development.
+He is particularly interested in patterns of governance, institution building and policy implementation at different levels, looking at how global institutions are interlinked to local governance and action, and vice-versa.
+He has carried out policy-oriented empirical research, undertaking quantitative and qualitative analyses of governance involving diverse groups of actors (e.g., different levels of governments, international organisations, NGOs, SMEs, industries), economic sectors, regions of the world and scales (e.g., international, national and local).
+His experience comprises work in more than 20 countries, including Brazil, Argentina, Ecuador, Uruguay, USA, Japan, Germany, Spain, Portugal, United Kingdom, India, China, Indonesia, Ghana, Nigeria and Angola.